-Keep reading to discover what makes Menjangan’s scuba diving so special, along with some of the best dive sites around the island.
+Keep reading to discover what makes Menjangan’s diving so special, and some of the best sites around the island.

 Why is the diving at Pulau Menjangan so good?

-Located about as far from the likes of Kuta, Seminyak and the Nusa Islands as it’s possible to be on the island of Bali, Menjangan receives far fewer tourists compared to the south, offering an altogether calmer vibe as a result.
+Located about as far from Kuta and Seminyak as it’s possible to be, Menjangan receives far fewer tourists compared to dive destinations in the south and offers an altogether calmer vibe.
 Thanks to the island’s protected status as part of one of the oldest national parks in Indonesia – the West Bali National Park – visitor numbers are limited to a fixed number every day.
 For divers, this means quieter dive sites, flourishing reefs covered in sea fans, and an exploratory atmosphere that is rare in such a popular tourist destination.

 Pulau Menjangan located on a map of Bali, Indonesia